God-Forever/wordle/README.md

   Click Answer or use the shortcut key `Ctrl+A` on the main interface to bring up the answer menu.
 The answer menu includes 2 parts, one shows you what the target word is, the other shows you what it mean in Chinese.

-  At the bottom of the menu, there are 2 buttons, one allows you to share the current word by copy a link (Shortcut key: `Ctrl+S`), another allows you to restart the game (Shortcut key: `Ctrl+R`. `Ctrl+R` on the main interface also leads to restart).
+  At the bottom of the menu, there are 2 buttons, one allows you to share your record by copy the tile colors (Also includes sharing links.
+Shortcut key: `Ctrl+S`), another allows you to restart the game (Shortcut key: `Ctrl+R`. `Ctrl+R` on the main interface also leads to restart).

 - **Setting**